crawford95/ppsm-us-design-standards/README.md

 ### A few parts of this project are not in the public domain

-The Source Sans Pro font files in `src/fonts` are a customized subset of [Source Sans Pro](https://github.com/adobe-fonts/source-sans-pro), licensed under the [SIL Open Font License](http://scripts.sil.org/cms/scripts/page.php?item_id=OFL), and copyright [Adobe Systems Incorporated](http://www.adobe.com/), with Reserved Font Name 'Source'.
+The Source Sans Pro font files in `contents/fonts` are a customized subset of [Source Sans Pro](https://github.com/adobe-fonts/source-sans-pro), licensed under the [SIL Open Font License](http://scripts.sil.org/cms/scripts/page.php?item_id=OFL), and copyright [Adobe Systems Incorporated](http://www.adobe.com/), with Reserved Font Name 'Source'.
 All Rights Reserved.
 Source is a trademark of Adobe Systems Incorporated in the United States and/or other countries.

-The Merriweather font files in `src/fonts` are from [Google Web Fonts](https://www.google.com/fonts#UsePlace:use/Collection:Merriweather:400,300,400italic,700,700italic), licensed under the [SIL Open Font License](http://scripts.sil.org/cms/scripts/page.php?item_id=OFL), and copyright [Sorkin Type Co](www.sorkintype.com) with Reserved Font Name 'Merriweather'.
+The Merriweather font files in `contents/fonts` are from [Google Web Fonts](https://www.google.com/fonts#UsePlace:use/Collection:Merriweather:400,300,400italic,700,700italic), licensed under the [SIL Open Font License](http://scripts.sil.org/cms/scripts/page.php?item_id=OFL), and copyright [Sorkin Type Co](www.sorkintype.com) with Reserved Font Name 'Merriweather'.

-The files in `src/img` are from [Font Awesome](http://fontawesome.io/) by Dave Gandy under the [SIL Open Font License 1.1](http://scripts.sil.org/OFL).
+The files in `contents/img` are from [Font Awesome](http://fontawesome.io/) by Dave Gandy under the [SIL Open Font License 1.1](http://scripts.sil.org/OFL).

-The files in `src/stylesheets/_scss/lib/bourbon` are from [Bourbon](http://bourbon.io/), copyright [thoughtbot](https://thoughtbot.com/), inc., under the [MIT license](https://github.com/thoughtbot/neat/blob/master/LICENSE.md).

-The files in `src/stylesheets/_scss/lib/neat` are from [Neat](http://neat.bourbon.io/), copyright [thoughtbot](https://thoughtbot.com/), inc., also under the [MIT license](https://github.com/thoughtbot/neat/blob/master/LICENSE.md).

-The file `src/stylesheets/css/normalize.min.css` is from [Normalize.css](https://github.com/necolas/normalize.css), copyright Nicolas Gallagher and Jonathan Neal, under the [MIT license](https://github.com/necolas/normalize.css/blob/master/LICENSE.md).

-The file `src/js/component.js` includes `politespace.js` from [Politespace](https://github.com/filamentgroup/politespace), copyright Zach Leatherman, under the [MIT license](https://github.com/filamentgroup/politespace/blob/master/LICENSE).

-The file `src/js/vendor/html5shiv.js` is from [HTML5 Shiv](https://github.com/afarkas/html5shiv), copyright Alexander Farkas (aFarkas), under the [MIT license](https://github.com/aFarkas/html5shiv/blob/master/MIT%20and%20GPL2%20licenses.md).

-The file `src/js/vendor/jquery-1.11.3.min.js` is from [jQuery](https://jquery.com/), copyright The jQuery Foundation, under the [MIT license](https://jquery.org/license/).

-The file `src/js/vendor/rem.min.js` is from [REM unit polyfill](https://github.com/chuckcarpenter/REM-unit-polyfill), copyright Chuck Carpenter, under the [MIT license](https://github.com/chuckcarpenter/REM-unit-polyfill/blob/master/LICENSE.md).

-The file `src/js/vendor/respond.js` is from [Respond.js](https://github.com/scottjehl/Respond), copyright Scott Jehl, under the [MIT license](https://github.com/scottjehl/Respond/blob/master/LICENSE-MIT).

-The file `src/js/vendor/selectivizr-min.js` is from [Selectivizr](http://selectivizr.com/), copyright Keith Clark, under the [MIT license](http://opensource.org/licenses/mit-license.php).

-The files `docs/assets/js/vendor/prism.js` and `assets-styleguide/css/prism.css` are from [Prism](http://prismjs.com/), copyright Lea Verou, under the [MIT license](https://github.com/PrismJS/prism/blob/gh-pages/LICENSE).